AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 {% include note.html content="Props are defined separately for each SITTER." %}

-{% include warning.html content="Remember to use the correct script: [AV]object goes inside your prop objects, [AV]prop goes inside your furniture." %}
+{% include warning.html content="Remember to use the correct script: AVP_object goes inside your prop objects, AVP_prop goes inside your furniture." %}

 ### Props with AVsit Video